Update-Free On-Policy Steering via Verifiers: Background: Diffusion Policies

 \section{Background: Diffusion Policies}

-Behavioral Cloning~\cite{torabi2018behavioral} is trained to reproduce the actions for each observation in a demonstration dataset, which is commonly assumed to contain only relevant and helpful actions to complete a task.
+Behavioral Cloning~\cite{torabi2018behavioral} reproduces actions in a dataset containing expert demonstrations.
 Within this setup, a state-of-the-art approach is to represent the policy with a diffusion model~\cite{chi2023diffusionpolicy}.
-Diffusion models were first developed for image generation, where they delivered impressive high-fidelity results~\cite{dhariwal2021diffusion, ho2020denoising, song2020denoising}.
-They were later adapted to the imitation learning setting as \emph{Diffusion Policies}~\cite{chi2023diffusionpolicy} and have since become the de facto best design choice for manipulation systems.
+Diffusion models originate as image generation methods which deliver impressive high-fidelity output~\cite{dhariwal2021diffusion, ho2020denoising, song2020denoising}.
+They were adapted to behavior cloning as \emph{Diffusion Policies}~\cite{chi2023diffusionpolicy} and have become a standard design choice for manipulation systems.

-The goal of diffusion models is to sample from a target distribution $q(x_0)$.
-In order to do so, this distribution is approximated by a parameterized distribution $p_\theta(\boldsymbol{x}_0) = \int p_\theta(\boldsymbol{x}_{0:T})d\boldsymbol{x}_{1:T}$.
-The sequence of distributions continually interpolates between a simple reference distribution, often a standard normal, and the target.
-For this work, we rely on the standard DDPM method~\cite{ho2020denoising}, for which we provide the equations here.
-In this variant, $\beta_t$ represents the timestep dependent level of noise added in the forward process:
+Diffusion models enable sampling from a given distribution $q(\boldsymbol{x}_0)$ matching the original training set (in our case, human demonstrations of robot actions).
+In order to do so, this distribution is approximated by a parameterized distribution $p_\theta(\boldsymbol{x}_0) = \int p_\theta(\boldsymbol{x}_{0:T})d\boldsymbol{x}_{1:T}$ with learned parameters $\theta$.
+For this work, we utilize DDPM~\cite{ho2020denoising}, which models a diffusion process over individual samples in the data distribution as

+Here $\beta_t$ represents the timestep-dependent level of noise added in the forward process.
 The model is then trained to predict the added noise.
-Finally, the clean sample is generated via the reverse diffusion process:
+I.e. given a learned noise model $\boldsymbol{\epsilon}_\theta(\boldsymbol{x}_t, t)$, DDPM obtains a denoised sample via